hanax-ai/hx-citadel-ansible/rules.md

 ### 5.2 During Work Protocol

-- **Adhere to the 25/5 Rule**: Work in focused 25-minute blocks.
-The following 5 minutes are for saving, reviewing, and performing incremental tests on the work just completed.
-This prevents extended periods of unvalidated development.
+- **The 25/5 Rule** (Advisory): For complex tasks, consider working in focused 25-minute blocks with 5-minute review breaks for saving and incremental testing.
+This prevents extended periods of unvalidated development. **Note**: This is a guideline, not a strict timer requirement.
+Adjust based on task complexity and natural stopping points.

 - **Refer to Documentation**: Keep CLAUDE.md and `tech_kb/` open and refer to them frequently.

-- **Log Decisions**: Use TodoWrite to maintain a running log of decisions made, commands run, and issues encountered.
+- **Log Decisions**: Use the `todo_write` tool to maintain a running log of decisions made, commands run, and issues encountered.

 ### 5.3 Task Completion Protocol